-- Adds a new project or removes an existing project that utilizes federal funds\ - Adds a new project phase(s), increases a current project phase, deletes a project phase(s), or decreases a current project phase that utilizes federal funds where the modification exceeds \$3 million but does not exceed \$10 million. - Adds federal funds to a 100% non-federal funded project, exception being projects from Statewide Managed Programs. - Results in a major change in the scope of work or schedule of a project. - Creates a new federally funded line item.
+- Any action affecting air quality conformity regardless of project cost or funding source - Adds a new project or removes an existing project that utilizes federal funds - Adds a new project phase(s), increases a current project phase, deletes a project phase(s), or decreases a current project phase that utilizes federal funds where the modification exceeds \$3 million but does not exceed \$10 million. - Adds federal funds to a 100% non-federal funded project, exception being projects from Statewide Managed Programs. - Results in a major change in the scope of work or schedule of a project. - Creates a new federally funded line item.

-\Exceptions that would be handled as Administrative Modifications include: (1) a project that utilizes federal funds from an approved reserve line item where the project cost modification does not exceed \$3 million; (2) a project being added from a Statewide Managed Program; (3) a project being added in response to an emergency.
+Exceptions that would be handled as Administrative Modifications include: (1) a project that utilizes federal funds from an approved reserve line item where the project cost modification does not exceed \$3 million; (2) a project being added from a Statewide Managed Program: (3) a project being added in response to an